InstaWP/instawp-connect/readme.txt

 == Changelog ==

+= 0.1.0.37 - 16 May 2024 =
+- NEW - Added 2 way sync navigation menu support.
+- FIX - Update and Delete plugins/themes API.

 = 0.1.0.36 - 14 May 2024 =
 - FIX - File manager missing error due to auto deletion of file from server.
 - FIX - 2 way sync elementor issue.